 Finding the right tech solutions

 Every organisation is different, so the first step is finding the right tech to meet your specific needs.
 There are many solutions to choose from, so companies need to identify challenges and do their homework up front.
-Sokol wanted to offer its employees modern tools, with a solution that could work from multiple devices and use its own apps — and the landed on
+Sokol wanted to offer its employees modern tools, with a solution that could work from multiple devices and use its own apps — and it landed on Workspace.

 For Sokol, the hardest part was designing the system architecture and the deployment.
 It relied on early adopters in the IT department to ease into the process before rolling it out on a broader scale.
 So when lockdown started, and people needed to communicate digitally, they were well pleased to have the infrastructure already in place.
 Virtual meetings became the go-to solution — with an 800% increase in video calls since March 14th 2020.
 "We try to limit physical contact, but we still have to communicate,” says Sokol Mayor Hana Moučková. “ It turns out that thanks to online services, we can continue working seamlessly.”